eilandx/.github/profile/README.md

 ## About Eiland-X

 Eiland-X is a group of IT-enthousiasts, who also happen to be great friends, that focus on system management, automisation and maintenance.
 We enjoy automating and perfecting workflows that allow for an increase ease-of-use, performance and efficiency.
+To see what we are up to, please don't hesitate to visit our [public documentation](https://docs.eiland-x.be/), where you can see our blogposts, guides and more.

 ## Mission